Campus Consortium Reporting Fellow applicants: please see instructions under Reporting Fellows

-Applications must be received in English.
+Applications must be written in English.

 Applications include the following:

 - A preliminary budget estimate, including a basic breakdown of costs.
 Travel grants cover hard costs associated with the reporting; please do not include stipends for the applicants.
-Local reporting partner/translator/driver fees are acceptable
+Local reporting partner/translator/driver fees are acceptable.

 - Three samples of published work, either print or broadcast.

 - Three professional references.
 These can be either contact information, or letters of recommendation.
 The latter is encouraged when letters from interested producers or editors are available.

 Applications may also include a more detailed description of project but this will be considered as optional supplement only.
 The most important part of the submission is the 250-word summary.